mkulke/kubernetes/docs/admin/authorization.md

 To permit any user to do something, write a policy with the user property unset.
 To permit an action Policy with an unset namespace applies regardless of namespace.

+### Kubectl

+Kubectl uses the `/api` endpoint of api-server to negotiate client/server versions.
+When users, who are restricted by namespaces, should be able to use the kubectl client, `/api` has to be exempted from authorization checks via a `"nonResourcePath":"/api"` entry in the policy file (see example below).

 ### Examples

  1. Alice can do anything: `{"user":"alice"}`
  2. Kubelet can read any pods: `{"user":"kubelet", "resource": "pods", "readonly": true}`
  3. Kubelet can read and write events: `{"user":"kubelet", "resource": "events"}`
  4. Bob can just read pods in namespace "projectCaribou": `{"user":"bob", "resource": "pods", "readonly": true, "namespace": "projectCaribou"}`
+ 5. Anyone can retrieve a list of available api versions: `{"readonly": "true", "nonResourcePath": "/api"}`

 [Complete file example](http://releases.k8s.io/HEAD/pkg/auth/authorizer/abac/example_policy_file.jsonl)